-Dress in your best costume and head to Augusta’s “off Broad Street” theatre for a night of Hoodoo themed fun with victuals by Grimm - in addtion to the spooky fare there will be some cajun/creole favorites.
-Full service bar and drink specials set up at stations manned by some unsavory characters.
+Dress in your best costume and head to Augusta’s “off Broad Street” theatre for a night of Hoodoo themed fun with victuals by Grimm - in addition to the spooky fare, there will be some cajun/creole favorites.
+Full-service bar and drink specials set up at stations manned by some unsavory characters.
 Musical conjurings by DJ Codec to dance by.
 Costumes not required but preferred.
-Contest categories will be Greatest Gris-Gris - best Hoodoo priest/priestess, Most Wretchedly Hexed - victim of a horrible curse, Mr. Mojo Risin - your best zombie.
+Contest categories will be Greatest Gris-Gris - best Hoodoo priest/priestess, Most Wretchedly Hexed - a victim of a horrible curse, Mr. Mojo Risin - your best zombie.
 Admission is $10 in advance, $13 at the door.
 For more information visit LCNAugusta.com.

 4. B Mini Movie Marathon: October 26.
 Noon - 5 p.m.
 Morris Museum of Art.